LLC Articles of Organization Business Services

 - Please review Form LLC-5.5 and A Guide to Organizing a Domestic Limited Liability Company.

-- An LLC may be formed electronically if the company’s existence will begin with completion of the transaction; the company will utilize a general purpose clause; optional provisions are not required to be set forth at this time; the company will have perpetual existence; and there will only be one organizer, who will be a natural person who is at least age 18 and is not executing the document on behalf of someone else through a power of attorney.
+- An LLC may be formed electronically if the company has one or more members at the completion of the transaction; the company will utilize a general purpose clause; optional provisions are not required to be set forth at this time; the company will have perpetual existence; and there will only be one organizer, who will be a natural person who is at least age 18 and is not executing the document on behalf of someone else through a power of attorney.
 If any one of these criteria are not intended, the company must be established through the paper filing of Articles of Organization on form LLC-5.5 or on form LLC-5.5(S) if the company is to be authorized to establish series.

-- An LLC may NOT be formed electronically if the company does not meet the above criteria; or will have more than eight managers or, if there are no managers, more than eight members.
+- An LLC may NOT be formed electronically if the company does not meet the above criteria; or will have more than eight managers.

 - The Secretary of State's office reserves the right to make the final determination on the availability of limited liability company names.